factom-protocol/FIS/FIS/DID.md

 - Revoking Keys

+  -   A key being revoked must be currently active
   -   At least one management key at level 0 should always remain present.
 Otherwise the the DID should be treated as deactivated